 Australian Statistical Geography Standard (ASGS): Common framework defined by the Australian Bureau of Statistics for collecting and disseminating geographically classified statistics.
 It replaced the Australian Standard Geographical Classification (ASGC) in July 2011.

-back pain and problems: A range of conditions related to the bones, joints, connective tissue, muscles and nerves of the back.
+back problems: A range of conditions related to the bones, joints, connective tissue, muscles and nerves of the back.
 Back problems are a substantial cause of disability and lost productivity.

 binge drinking: The consumption of an excessive amount of alcohol in a short period of time.